dlp4rec/dlp4rec.github.io/schedule.md

 title: Schedule
 ---

 The DLP workshop is scheduled on Sept.
-18 (Monday) from 9:00am to 12:40pm.
+18 (Monday) from 9:00am to 12:40pm (local time).

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}